Awards and Scholarships

 Michael Kamin Hart Memorial Scholarship

 The Michael Kamin Hart Memorial Scholarships are awarded to an undergraduate student, Masters student and PhD student who has demonstrated academic excellence, leadership, and the same enthusiasm for science that was evident in Michael.
-The recipients, selected each year by the IIDR Executive Committee, receives a monetary award and is invited to present a talk on their research at Trainee Day.
+The recipients, selected each year by the IIDR Executive Committee, receives a monetary award and are invited to present a talk on their research at Trainee Day.
+All students are required to provide a CV and a one page overview of their research project.
+Undergraduate applicants also need to include a copy of their marks.
+Students whishing to be considered for this award must apply AND register before Friday, August 27th, 2021 at 11:59 pm.

 This scholarship is also awarded to a technical staff member who has made outstanding contributions in their role during the past year and who has achieved excellence in demonstrating the IIDR’s core competencies and values.
 The award is presented to a staff member during the IIDR’s annual Trainee Day based on nominations from colleagues.